rdwatters/wattersio/content/rightpoint.md

 As the Editor of AAP.org, I lead the governance cleanup.
 See also the [editorial process map][processmap] I developed as Managing Medical Copy Editor for the PREP line of subspecialty products.

-**Note:** I will provide a sample of the new governance document for cap.org once I return to the office on Wednesday, July 26th.
+**Note:** I will provide a sample of the new governance document for cap.org once I return to the office and before our meeting on Wednesday.

 > Participating in client presentations and providing support materials for client presentations; providing insights and strategies for content marketing and SEO by developing relevant information based on users’ needs